togakangaroo/ezgit/README.md

 I've head it described to me before that using the git cli directly is like strapping a seat and wheels to an engine block and trying to drive.
 Its much easier if you have a car.
 Yet nobody has really created a popular cli Car for git yet. ([Git flow](http://datasift.github.io/gitflow/IntroducingGitFlow.html) is close but is more about enforcing a workflow not introducing a simpler CLI.)

 `ezgit` (working title) is meant to be a task-based UI wrapper for git.
+It is not meant to do everything git does.
+It is a wrapper and you can drop down to the git level at any time.
+It is simply meant to wrap the most common tasks.

 # Guidelines For Contributing